tallship/stellarwoocommerce-plugin/README.md

 * __Timer setting in Wooocommerce__

-For now the initial timer is set at 180 seocnds  and second try at 120 seconds. you can change this in the public/partials/stellar-public-display.php
+For now the initial timer at checkout is set at 180 seocnds  and second try at 120 seconds. you can change this in the public/partials/stellar-public-display.php

 line 84-93